Frequently Asked Questions

 2.41 miles.
 It's 'The Almost 4K!'
 (TM)

-Will there be hot pink arrows directing me throughout the course so I don't get lost?
+Will there be hot pink arrows or other signage directing me throughout the course so I don't get lost?

 Yes there will be.
 We won't let you get lost.
 We care much too much about you to let anything like that happen.